Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 ### Balance/Temperance
 - Difficult to regain once lost when fighting
 - Emphasize proper areas
 - Mental balance must be lost before phys.
-Balance by surprise attack: enemy distracts you
+Balance: enemy distracts u then surprise attack
+	- How?
+"By leading an opponent to believe some move is about to be attempted, he will try to avoid the imagined danger and leave himself open to the actual attack"
+		- Satan "upsets your mental balance by distracting attacks and while you are fearfully focused on these, he launches his intended assault in another area of your life"
+	- + distract w/ desires/pleasures/troubles
+###